CraigNock/GadgetGrotto/README.md

 ---
 ## Installing
 **Note** that a Mongo Database will need to be set up using the included Batch-Import.js file.
-1. Clone the repo.
+1. Fork the repo.
+2. Open your preffered code editor and clone the repository.
+3. Set up a MongoDB server on your computer (An easy guide can be found at <a href='https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/'>freeCodeCamp</a>) *
-2. With a running mongoDB just uncomment the function call in BatchImport.js and run the file using node.
+2. With a running mongoDB server, just uncomment the function call in BatchImport.js and run the file using node.
+This will add the item data to your server for retrieval.
 3. In both client and server directory terminals, run commands ```$yarn install``` and  ```$yarn start```.

-**Alternatively:** json data and original endpoints are present, but commented out.
-Switch commenting with mongo endpoints to run with local data.
+***Alternatively:** json data and original endpoints are present, but commented out.
+Uncomment these endpoints and comment out the mongo endpoints to run the app with local data.

 ---
 ## Technologies